PowerShell/Compliance/README.md

 ** Requires on-boarding, see the wiki in the internal PowerShell Maintainers teams channel **

+Make sure to create the variable group named `ESRP` and make it available to the pipeline.
+Details can be found in the PowerShell Maintainers teams channel's Wiki tab.

 1. Call the template from this repo in your yaml file and specify the values for the parameters.

     ```yaml